"PROMISES MADE, COMMITMENTS KEPT"

 When unknown utilities were encountered, the project team was able to efficiently coordinate with local utilities to determine the solution and coordinate relocation with KE&G directly due to existing contracts in place with those utilities.

 During the design phase, the project team developed a sound public relations program.
 Due to this program, the first three phases of this four-phase project have been completed with understanding and support of the surrounding residents.
 One of the biggest opponents of the project has now supported the project and commended our team on this program and the construction progress.
 Another significant development during the design phase was the coordination with multiple other construction projects that are planned or in progress in the area.
 These projects include private developer-funded projects directly adjacent to the SEI project and Pima County/City of Tucson projects that will be constructed after the SEI project is completed.

 CORTARO FARMS AND MAGEE RD IMPROVEMENTS

-The project consists of a total of 1.95 miles of road improvements including 1.65 miles of Cortaro Farms Road/ Magee Road, from Thornydale Road to Mona Lisa Road, and 0.30 miles of Shannon Road.
-The construction consists of four lanes of roadway with medians, curbs, sidewalks, traffic signals, landscaping and irrigation, utility work, retaining walls, soil nail walls, noise walls, and drainage facilities.
+The project consisted of a total of 1.95 miles of road improvements including 1.65 miles of Cortaro Farms Road/Magee Road, from Thornydale Road to Mona Lisa Road, and 0.30 miles of Shannon Road.
+The construction consisted of four lanes of roadway with medians, curbs, sidewalks, traffic signals, landscaping, irrigation, utility work, retaining walls, soil nail walls, noise walls, and drainage facilities.
 Also, improvements were made to the existing Canada del Oro Wash Bridge as well as the installation of a new concrete girder bridge over the Canada del Oro Wash.
 This project was completed approximately 50 days ahead of the allowable contract time and under budget.
-Two value engineering designs, as well as revised ridge deck drain design, were submitted and approved by Pima County saving KE&G upwards of $30,000.00.
+Two value engineering designs, as well as a revised ridge deck drain design, were submitted and approved by Pima County saving KE&G upwards of $30,000.00.